 - You aren’t sure where to start in the career exploration process.

-Talk with your program coordinator in the RIT Office of Cooperative Education and Career Services if:
+Talk with your career services coordinator in the RIT Office of Career Services and Cooperative Education if:

 - You want to find a coop job or a full-time job after you graduate.

 - You want help with the job search process: resume writing, interviewing, and ways to find jobs to apply to.

 - You want to prepare for a job fair.